Gold inches up on safe-haven demand ahead of US reciprocal tariffs

-Gold prices edged up on Wednesday as investors sought the comfort of the safe-haven metal in anticipation of the potential impact of U.S. reciprocal tariffs on global trade and growth.
+Gold prices edged higher on Wednesday as investors sought the comfort of the safe-haven metal in anticipation of the potential impact of the new reciprocal tariffs that U.S. President Donald Trump is set to levy on global trading partners.

 "The main reason for these successive record highs has been safe-haven buying, and the geopolitical uncertainty underpinning this shows no sign of letting up," said Philip Newman, managing director of Metals Focus.